Novateur-Inc/Upgrade/README.md

 Whether you're a beginner app developer or a student, I'd love adding on the number of users in this project.
 We plan to cater to all; however, I'm only focusing on developing the app in this current point in time.
 If you're a developer and wish to contribute, check out the [Getting Started](#getting-started) section below.

 For designers, stay tuned for details coming soon!

+## Branch `releases`

+The branch you are currently in is the **`releases` branch**; all releases of Upgrade is stored here to keep a historical list of releases.

+- To view the source code for version 2.0, jump over to the [`v2.0` branch](https://github.com/arashnrim/Upgrade/).
+- To view the source code for version 1.0, jump over to the [`v1.0` branch](https://github.com/arashnrim/Upgrade/tree/v1.0).

 ## Getting Started
 First, thanks for your interest in the project!
 I'm glad that you'd like to contribute to the project.
 To begin, check out the [Contributing Guide](CONTRIBUTING.md) to see what you have to do, including structuring your commit message(s) and general rules-of-thumb that I recommended you to follow.